-States/Territories Additional Pharmacy Technician Information for Students California, Louisiana, Maryland, Minnesota, Nebraska, Nevada, New York, North Dakota, Oklahoma, Rhode Island, South Carolina, Utah, Virginia, Washington UMA is currently not enrolling in these states for the Pharmacy Technician programs due to industry specific accreditation and registry requirements.
-Students seeking externship or planning to relocate to these states/territories should speak with the Pharmacy Technician Program Chair.
-Written authorization from the Program Chair is required for continuation of enrollment for these students.
-Students who do not request or are not granted written authorization prior to moving or working as a pharmacy technician are officially withdrawn from the program.
-Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Michigan, Mississippi, Missouri, Montana, New Hampshire, New Jersey, New Mexico, North Carolina, Oregon, South Dakota, Tennessee, Texas, Vermont, Wyoming Students residing in these states are required to have a license or be registered in the state prior to externship.
+States/Territories Additional Pharmacy Technician Information for Students California, Louisiana, Maryland, Minnesota, Nebraska, Nevada, New York, North Dakota, Oklahoma, Rhode Island, South Carolina, Texas, Utah, Virginia, Washington UMA is currently not enrolling in these states for the Health Sciences - Pharmacy Technician program due to industry specific accreditation and registry requirements.
+Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Illinois, Indiana, Iowa, Michigan, Mississippi, Missouri, Montana, New Jersey, Oregon, South Dakota, Vermont, Wyoming Students residing in these states are required to have a license or be registered in the state prior to externship.
 A UMA Registration Coordinator will contact students approximately 20 weeks before their externship to begin this process and provide support in obtaining licensure.

-Oregon Students residing in Oregon must apply for a Pharmacy Technician Initial License.
+Γ T Oregon Students residing in Oregon must apply for a Pharmacy Technician Initial License.
 This allows pharmacy technicians more than a year, but not more than two years, to become nationally certified and apply for/obtain the Board's Certified Oregon Pharmacy Technician License.
 Students must become licensed as a Certified Oregon Pharmacy Technician to continue working as a technician.

-States/Territories Additional Pharmacy Technician Information for Graduates Colorado, Hawaii, Pennsylvania, Wisconsin Currently pharmacy technicians are not regulated by the State Boards of Pharmacy Alabama, Arkansas, Florida 1 , Georgia, Kentucky, Missouri, New Jersey, Vermont Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state.
+States/Territories Additional Pharmacy Technician Information for Graduates Colorado, Hawaii, Pennsylvania, Wisconsin Currently pharmacy technicians are not regulated by the State Boards of Pharmacy Alabama, Arkansas, Florida , Georgia, Kentucky, Missouri, New Jersey, Vermont Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state.
 Alaska, Maine Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state.
 Arizona Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Pharmacy Technician Trainee - obtain certification prior to the end of second renewal OR 2.
 Certified Technician (must provide evidence of PTCB) Idaho Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Technician-In-Training - obtain certification prior to the end of second renewal OR 2.
 Certified Technician (must provide evidence of PTCB) Illinois Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state and meet the following requirements: 1.
 Proof of passing certification exam PTCB or ExCPT AND 2.
-Copy of pharmacy technician program certificate or diploma Indiana Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state and meet the following requirements: Technician-In-Training - obtain certification prior to the end of first renewal OR Certification as a Pharmacy Technician - submit application with proof of PTCB or ExCPT Iowa Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
+Copy of pharmacy technician program certificate or diploma Indiana Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state and meet the following requirements: 1.
+Technician-In-Training - obtain certification prior to the end of first renewal OR 2.
+Certification as a Pharmacy Technician - submit application with proof of PTCB or ExCPT Iowa Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Pharmacy Technician Trainee - obtain certification prior to the end of first renewal OR 2.
 Certified Pharmacy Technician Registration - submit application with proof of PTCB or ExCPT Michigan Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Full Licensure - submit proof of passing the PTCB or NHA exams OR 2.
 Limited License - requires verification of employment and is only valid during employment listed on application OR 3.
-Temporary License - issued to applicant that is preparing to take certification exam required for full licensure which must be obtained within one year Mississippi Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state.
-Certification from the PTCB or ExCPT must be obtained prior to the first renewal
+Temporary License - issued to applicant that is preparing to take certification exam required for full licensure which must be obtained within one year

-1 Residents of Florida begin this process after graduation.
+Residents of Florida begin this process after graduation.